What is Ahimsa/ NonViolence?

 Additional benefits include:

-- Reduces stress and helps to achieve peace of mind
+• Reduces conflict and stress which helps to achieve peace of mind

 Conclusion

-Would you like to learn more about how you can start embodying this amazing concept to enhance your life and the lives around you?
+Would you like to learn more about the 8 Limbs of Yoga how you can start embodying this amazing concept to enhance your life and the lives around you?